Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 What pool equipment is most commonly covered by home warranties?

 The most commonly covered components are the pool pump motor, circulation pump, pool sweep motor and pump, gas or electric heater, filter system, and above-ground plumbing and wiring.
 Coverage is generally limited to items that fail from normal wear and tear, and parts must be accessible.
-Underground pipes, buried wiring, and heat pump pool heaters are usually excluded.
+Underground pipes, buried wiring, above-ground pools, and heat pump pool heaters are usually excluded.

 Does a home warranty cover saltwater pool equipment?